 Draw() method of each class.

-Painting a pad is done by the
+Painting a pad is done by the automatic call to

 Paint() method of each object in the list of primitives.

 ROOT provides numerous graphic classes, of which the following are among the most used:

 Working with graphics

 ROOT offers many possibilities to work with graphics, for example:

 - drawing objects with special characters in its name

 - using the context menu for manipulating objects

 Most of the ROOT classes have a